-"Welcome!" to Sue Clark's fine art photography website, and, it's about time you found me!
-Click on any picture in the galleries, to open and enlarge that photo.
-You will see I have a soft spot for American Western and equine subjects, but also capture other exceptional subjects, such as my "Valley of the Dolls" body of work, showcasing the world of dolls and mannequins found at county fairs, antique shops and junked on the side of a road.
+"Welcome!"
+It's about time you found me! *Click on any picture in the galleries to open, and enlarge, that photo.
+You will see I have a soft spot for western genre and equine subjects, but also capture other exceptional subjects, such as my "Valley of the Dolls" body of work, showcasing the extraordinary faces of dolls and mannequins found at county fairs, antique shops or left behind somewhere for some reason.
 Somebody used to love that doll...

-View my event listing, then come say "Hello!" to any of the listed events/artist receptions.
+View my events listing, then come say "Hello!" to any of the listed events/artist receptions.
 I would love to see you.

 NBHA Member

-For a long time, I have been acutely aware of the relationship, through the camera lens, of light, subject, and background, and the delicate dance it takes to produce a masterpiece in photography.
+So...
+For a long time, I have been acutely aware of the relationship through the camera lens of light, subject, and background, and the delicate dance it takes to produce a masterpiece in photography.
 I became intrigued by the layering that makes great composition in photography, when I became a fan of the great 1941 black and white film classic, "How Green Was My Valley," directed by John Ford.
 This movie was about a Welsh mining town, the Morgan family, and the impact of the progression of the Industrial Age on their lives.
 Shot in black and white, every frame in that movie shows perfect composition.
 From foreground to background, everything worked.
 The use of light was particularly sublime in this classic.
-The cinematography in this film gem still fascinates me, and certainly is a benchmark for what is possible in photography.
-The movie won an Academy Award for best B/W cinematography, (courtesy of Arthur Miller,) which is indicative of how great the visuals were.
+The cinematography in this film gem still fascinates me, and certainly is a benchmark for what is possible in film.
+The movie won an Academy Award for best B/W cinematography, (courtesy of Arthur Miller,) which is indicative of how great the visuals were, and still are, to this day.

-I see that my goal as a photographer, lucky me, is to create that which others can't stop looking at, and not settle for anything less, than what pleases my eye.
+I see that my goal as a photographer, lucky me, is to not settle for anything less than what inspires my passion - finding the astoundingly simple beauty that is present in life, everyday.
+Photographing gems.

 I know you will enjoy my website, so go ahead and look around.
 Feel free to keep checking in to my events calendar, and blog.
 I promise to update it regularly, unless I am kidnapped by aliens.
 Then I have to do a photo series... might take a while...